tusharkapadi/iacm-migration/README.md

 ### Dependencies
 * terraform
+* openTofu
 * git
 * [hcledit](https://github.com/minamijoyo/hcledit)
 * perl
+* VSCode or Terminal to execute commands

 ### Setup
 * Create `.env` file with your Harness account ID and api key, using `.env.example` as an example